 - Promotional periods.
 Whether it’s a low balance transfer offer, 0% purchases or a waived annual fee, these credit card offers usually only last for a promotional period.
 The introductory period usually begins as soon as the card is approved or activated, so you’ll need to take advantage of it immediately and know when it ends to enjoy the full value.

 - Revert rates.
 When the promotional period ends, a higher revert rate will apply.
 Say if you had a 0% balance transfer credit card for 12 months, after a year the balance transfer rate would return to the standard balance transfer rate of usually between 19% and 22%.
-This means that any debt left at the end of the promotional period will begin collecting that higher interest.

 - Standard costs.
 As well as the exclusive deal, you’ll need to pay attention to the standard costs (such as annual fees, purchase rates and cash advance rates) to ensure that the value of the offer isn’t outbalanced by the card fees.